freenandes/topo-da-mente/content/note/e-society.md

   - thinking
   - sociologic
 ---
-For me, an e-society is the communion of people through electronic or digital technology that benefits from that infrastructure and improves the lives of individuals.
+For me, an e-society is the communion of people through electronic or digital technology that benefits from that infrastructure to improves the lives of its individuals.

-I wouldn't advocate for everything to be digital just because, but I would work toward ensuring we could solve more problems in society through technology.
+I wouldn't advocate for everything to be digital just because, but I would work toward ensuring we could solve more problems in society through technology that exists today, underperforming, stalled by capitalistic saturation.

-With technology, as a society, we could do **so much more** with **that will**:
+With technology, as a society, we could do **so much more** with **that will** to:

-- provide free healthcare to more people, inter-continentally,
+- provide free healthcare to more people,
-- provide free housing, also inter-continentally,
+- provide free housing,
-- be more inclusive of any difference,
+- be more inclusive,
 - eliminate capital accumulation,
-- propose better solutions to the environmental problems,
+- propose better solutions to environmental problems,
 - form better consumption habits,
 - and probably much more I cannot think of right now.